This post may contain affiliate links. Please read our disclosure policy.

 Spinach Artichoke Chicken

 This spinach artichoke chicken recipe has tender, golden chicken breasts smothered in a creamy spinach and artichoke sauce.
-It's fast (about 30 minutes) and simple to make!
+It's ready in about 30 minutes and is so simple to make!

 Prep: 10 minutes